 Advanced Threat Detection

 Our dedicated security team performs vulnerability scans and penetration tests across our entire network.
-In addition, we rotate third party software companies to perform scans on our network twice per year to ensure best-in-class security.
+In addition, we alternate various third-party software companies to scan our network twice per year to ensure best-in-class security.

 Want to learn more about keeping your data secure?
-Connect with a Paycor representative to discuss how we protect you and your employees.
+Connect with a Paycor representative to discuss how our payroll software protects you and your employees.